t-kandasami/tp/docs/UserGuide.md

 ### List all added courses

 Show a list of all courses in the course book.
+(Does not show study sessions and time logged)

 Format: `list`